itunlplab/idiom-corpus-llm/README.md

 This repository contains the data and code for the paper "**Using LLMs to Advance Idiom Corpus Construction**," accepted at the 21st Workshop on Multiword Expressions (MWE 2025), co-located with NAACL 2025 in Albuquerque, New Mexico, U.S.A.

 [Doğukan Arslan](https://web.itu.edu.tr/arsland15), [Hüseyin Anıl Çakmak](), [Gülşen Eryiğit](https://web.itu.edu.tr/gulsenc/), [Joakim Nivre](https://jnivre.github.io)

+### TL;DR:
+This research explores the use of large language models to generate synthetic idiom datasets and evaluate their effectiveness in training task-specific models for idiomaticity detection.

+## 📂 Content
+### Data Generation